jamesraymusic/jamesraymusic.github.io/lyrics/we-got-a-thing-going-on.md

 _We got a thing going on_
 _We got a thing going on_

-I thought i was only one lonely
+I thought I was only one lonely
-But i found somebody alone alike unique
+But i found somebody lonely like me
-We were met for each other
+We were meant for each other
-We have [...] as can be
+And we are happy as can be

 We got a thing going on
 Yes, we got a thing going on
 Let me tell you
 Glorious, oooh
 Marvelous
-Such a wonderful feel
+Such a wonderful thing

 Its called love